virgo-agent-toolkit/super-agent/README.md

 The name `rax` stands for Remote Agent eXperiment.
 When this project become more stable, the name will probably change.

-The next 3 subsections describe the various modes the agent can be run.
+The next 3 subsections describe the various modes in which the agent can run.
 For all of them, you need to write a `rax.conf` file and run the `rax` agent using the file.

 You can place the file at `/etc/rax.conf` or in the current working directory when